solid/authorization-panel/proposals/acp/wac-acp-diff-story.md

 Access control is fundamentally about stating `who` can `do what` to `what resource`.

 ## ShEx for WAC:
-Web Access Control (WAC) uses a simple schema to make those assertions directly in RDF:
+Systems implementing Web Access Control (WAC) use a simple schema to make those assertions directly in RDF:

 ``` shex
 PREFIX acl: <http://www.w3.org/ns/auth/acl#>